Deep Learning for Data-Driven Districting-and-Routing: Experimental Analyses

 As seen in Table~\ref{tab:cities-stats}, there are important differences in geography and population between the BUs of the five metropolitan areas.
 Bristol and Leeds BUs generally have smaller population densities and larger geographical extensions, whereas London has the densest and smallest BUs.
 BUs areas are also very disparate, ranging from 0.30 km$^2$ (in London) to 171.21 km$^2$ (in Bristol).
 Finally, compactness measures appear to be roughly similar for the five cities.

 Besides the characteristics of the BUs, other factors impact the structure of the district-and-routing problems: the admissible range for the number of BUs in each district [$n_\textsc{l},n_\textsc{u}]$, and the location of the depot.
-We generated five different configurations for the district-size constraints by setting $n_\textsc{l} = \lfloor 0.8 \times t \rfloor$ and $n_\textsc{u} = \lceil 1.2 \times t \rceil$ with $t \in \{3,6,12,20,30\}$.
+For $t \in \{3,6,12,20,30\}$, we generated five different configurations for the district-size constraints by setting $n_\textsc{l} = \lfloor 0.8 \times t \rfloor$ and $n_\textsc{u} = \lceil 1.2 \times t \rceil$, and setting the number of districts to $k = \lfloor n / t \rfloor$.
 Then, for each configuration, the probability $\kappa$ that an inhabitant will make a request has been set to $\kappa = 96/ (8000t)$ where $96$ corresponds to the targeted number of requests in the related routing problem, and $8000$ corresponds to the average population of a BU.
-The values for parameter $\kappa$ have been selected to reflect realistic scenarios with delivery routes that cover close to a hundred stops (typical for parcel deliveries).
+The values for parameter $\kappa$ have been selected to reflect realistic scenarios with delivery routes that cover close to a hundred stops (typical for parcel deliveries, as seen in \citealt{Holland2017}).
 Finally, five possible locations for the depot were considered: at the center of the metropolitan area (\texttt{C}), at the north-east (\texttt{NE}), at the north-west (\texttt{NW}), at the south-east (\texttt{SE}), and at the south-west (\texttt{SW}) of the center ($D = \{\texttt{C},\texttt{NE},\texttt{NW},\texttt{SE},\texttt{SW}\}$).
 All these factors are summarized in Table \ref{table:config}.
-For each of the five considered metropolitan areas, we therefore generated $3 \times 5 \times 5 = 75$ instances covering all the possible combinations of these factors.
+For each of the five considered metropolitan areas, we therefore generated $3 \times 5 \times 5 = 75$ instances covering all the possible combinations of these factors.\\